3 Leadership Mistakes that Limit Innovative ThoughtPublished June 4, 2019

 About the Author

 Todd Henry teaches leaders and organizations how to establish practices that lead to everyday brilliance.
 As host of The Accidental Creative podcast—with millions of downloads—Henry delivers weekly tips and ideas for staying prolific, brilliant and healthy.
-He is the author of four books, including Die Empty which was named by Amazon as one of the best books of 2013.
-Henry’s latest book, Herding Tigers: Be the Leader that Creative People Need, is a practical handbook for anyone charged with leading people and teams to creative brilliance.
+He is the author of five books, including Die Empty which was named by Amazon as one of the best books of 2013.
+Henry’s latest book, The Motivation Code: Discover The Hidden Forces That Drive Your Best Work, reveals the forces that drive deep engagement and unleash motivation for people and teams.

 Years at GLS 2019